neo4j/neo4j-python-driver/docs/source/index.rst

 Exceptions Changes
 ---------

-The exceptions in `import.exceptions` have been updated and there is internal exceptions starting with the naming `Bolt` that should be propagated into the exceptions API.
+The exceptions in :code:`neo4j.exceptions` have been updated and there is internal exceptions starting with the naming :code:`Bolt` that should be propagated into the exceptions API.

 URI Changes